KyrianU/Gym-World/README.md

 # Design
 # Colors
-- The main colors used throughout the site is light blue and light grey
+- The main colors used throughout the site is light blue
 # Font
 - The Roboto and Montserrat are the main font used throughout the website, with Sans-serif to fall back on.
 Roboto and Montserrat are clean and very clear fonts which makes it easy for users to read.